 What Are Modal Verbs and Why Do They Matter?

-Modal verbs are small but powerful words.
-They always come before a main verb and never change their form, no matter who is doing the action.
-For example, you say 'I can swim,' 'He can swim,' and 'They can swim.'
-You don't add -s or -ed to 'can.'
+Modal verbs are small, powerful helpers.
+They stand before a main verb and keep one form for every subject, no matter who does the action.
+Say 'I can swim,' 'He can swim,' and 'They can swim.'
+Never add -s or -ed to 'can.'

 Modal Verbs for Different Age Groups:

-- Ages 4-6: Focus on simple modals like 'can' (for ability) and 'can't' (for inability) with actions: I can jump.
+- school-age kids: Focus on simple modals like 'can' (for ability) and 'can't' (for inability) with actions: I can jump.
 A bird can fly.
 I can't touch the sky.

-- Ages 7-10: Introduce 'should' (for advice) and 'could' (for possibility or polite requests): You should eat your vegetables.
+- school-age kids: Introduce 'should' (for advice) and 'could' (for possibility or polite requests): You should eat your vegetables.
 We could go to the park later.
 Could you pass the salt?

-- Ages 11-15: Explore a wider range including 'may' and 'might' (for possibility), 'must' (for strong obligation/certainty), and 'have to' (for necessity): It might rain tomorrow.
+- school-age kids: Explore 'may' and 'might' (for possibility), 'must' (for strong obligation/certainty), and 'have to' (for necessity): It might rain tomorrow.
 You must finish your homework.
 We have to leave soon.

 Core Modal Verbs for Possibility & Advice (with Examples)

-Let's look at some key modal verbs and how they are used to express possibility and give advice.
-Remember, the structure is always: Subject + Modal Verb + Base Form of Main Verb.
+Let's examine at some key modal verbs and see how they express possibility and advice.
+Keep this pattern: Subject + Modal Verb + Base Form of Main Verb.

 Common Mistakes When Using Modal Verbs

-✍️ Task: Complete the sentences using the correct modal verb for possibility (can, could, may, might) or advice (should, must, have to).
+🔤 Task: Complete each sentence with a correct possibility modal (can, could, may, might) or advice/obligation modal (should, must, have to).

 1. I ______ help you with your homework if you ask nicely. (ability)